 Sometimes even we just like a relaxing outing to see one of the most beautiful places on earth.
 We are happy to be able to say you don’t need to be especially fit to to share in this adventure.
 So much for keeping secrets.
 More information about the Banff Norquay chairlift can be located here.

-With our sincere thanks to Banff Lake Louise Tourism for hosting our visit.
-As always all secrets and opinions are my own.
+With our sincere thanks to Banff Lake Louise Tourism and Mount Norquay for hosting our visit.
+As always all secrets and opinions are our own.